SoftwareDefinedBuildings/spawnpoint/README.md

 includedFiles: [params.yml]
 volumes: [foo, bar]
 ```

-#### Service Parameters
-Parameters may no longer be included directly in service configuration files.
-Instead, services may include arbitrary files to provide configuration or
-bootstrapping information by using the `includedFiles` and `includedDirs`
-fields.
-However, support for parsing a YAML file containing a sequence of
-key/value attribute pairs is still supported by the `spawnable` library through
-the `GetParams` function and its relatives.

 #### Conveniently Rerunning a Deployment
 You can use the `deploy-last` command to rerun the same `deploy` command that